PaulFangBayArea/NDNF-release/README.md

  To run the simulation scenarios with the logging module of NS-3 enabled (note that this will work only when NS-3 is compiled in debug mode):

     NS_LOG=ndn.Producer:ndn.Consumer ./waf --run=<scenario_name>

+ To run the simulation scenarios with visualizer:

+    ./waf --run=<scenario_name> --vis
 ## References

 We ask academic works, which built on this code, to reference the following paper: